WalrusGumboot/sim-terminal/README.md

 ## LIST OF FUNCTIONS

-Currently, there are three categories and six functions.
+Currently, there are three categories and seven functions.

 #### Text Functions
  - asc()
+ - hlp()
 #### Utility Functions
  - clr()
 #### Math Functions